Doctoral Training Programme in Clinical Psychology

-The team at Salomons Centre, Canterbury Christ Church University (CCCU), aims to train clinical psychologists to work in Health and Social Care settings in a way which ensures that they make a real difference to services.
-The three-year full-time taught Doctoral Programme seeks to integrate clinical, academic and research aspects of training to promote the highest quality of professional practice.
+The team at Salomons Institute, Canterbury Christ Church University (CCCU), aims to train clinical psychologists to work in Health and Social Care settings in a way which ensures that they make a real difference to services.
+The three-year, full-time Doctoral Programme seeks to integrate clinical, academic and research aspects of training to promote the highest quality of professional practice.
 The Programme fulfils the standards of education and training required by the UK Health & Care Professions Council (HCPC) and successful completion of the Programme ensures that trainees are eligible to apply for registration with the HCPC as a Clinical Psychologist.
-Additionally, the Programme is accredited by the British Psychological Society (BPS); trainees are eligible to apply for Chartered membership of the Society upon successful completion.
+Additionally, the Programme is accredited by the British Psychological Society (BPS).
+Trainees are eligible to apply for Chartered membership of the Society upon successful completion.

-The model adopted within Salomons conceptualises the clinical psychologist as a critical, reflective, scientist practitioner.
-This means training clinical psychologists who are both able to use the best available knowledge and skills, whilst also being able to reflect on and critically evaluate their own, the profession's and wider society's influence on services and practice.
-Such values are fully reflected by the staff team at Salomons, who are continuously developing the programme to take account of recent advances in Health and Social Care, Clinical Psychology and Education, in order to ensure that the Programme remains cutting edge, and responsive to NHS and service user needs.
-In line with these core values, service users and carers are fully involved in all aspects of the running and delivery of the programme, including teaching, assessment of submissions, programme management, selection, and research.
+The model adopted within Salomons conceptualises the clinical psychologist as a critical, reflective, anti-discriminatory, scientist practitioner.
+This means training clinical psychologists who are both able to use the best available knowledge and skills, whilst also being able to reflect on and critically evaluate their own, the professions and wider society’s influence on services and practice.
+Such values are fully reflected by the staff team who are continuously developing the programme to take account of recent advances in Health and Social Care, Clinical Psychology and Education, to ensure that the Programme remains cutting edge, and responsive to the needs of the NHS, the needs of service users, and the needs of their families and carers.
+In line with these core values, service users and carers are fully involved in all aspects of the running and delivery of the programme, including teaching, assessment of academic submissions, programme management, selection, and research.

 The Programme places significant importance on the value of exposing trainees to a diversity of therapeutic models.
-To this end, in response to recent BPS accreditation criteria set out for doctoral programmes in Clinical Psychology, the staff team took the decision not to seek to offer specialisation in any one particular therapeutic modality within the programme, but to ensure that you receive the opportunity for a breadth of experience in order to understand the theoretical and research underpinnings, and the practical application, of several mainstream psychological models (life-span developmental, cognitive, behavioural, psychodynamic, systemic and community).
+To this end, in response to recent BPS accreditation criteria specified for doctoral programmes in Clinical Psychology, the staff team took the decision not to specialise exclusively in any one therapeutic modality within the Programme, but to ensure that trainees receive the opportunity for a breadth of experience in order to understand the theoretical and research underpinnings, and the practical application, of several mainstream psychological models (life-span developmental, cognitive, behavioural, psychodynamic, systemic and community).

-Priority is also given to enabling trainees to work in multi-professional/agency contexts so that they learn to be able to work collaboratively and effectively within services.
-Teamwork is essential to the configuration of services within what is now a very rapidly changing NHS context.
+Priority is given to enabling trainees to work in multi-professional/agency contexts so that they learn to work collaboratively and effectively within services.
+Teamwork is essential to the configuration of services within a very rapidly changing NHS context.
 In line with the new opportunities and challenges created by these changes, we train clinical psychologists who are not only skilled in working within teams, but who will also develop the capabilities to consult to, and lead teams, as well as to take up supervisory, management and organisational roles within the changing environment of the NHS.

-The Programme is strongly committed to Equal Opportunities and actively welcomes applicants from all groups and ages.
-It is Programme policy that no applicant will be discriminated against on grounds of age, disability, ethnicity, gender, sexual orientation or religion.
+It is Programme policy that we take an anti-discriminatory stance in our recruitment and selection processes.
+No applicant will be discriminated against on grounds of race, age, disability, gender, sexual orientation, or religion.
+The characteristics of disability, gender and race are considered as part of our selection process, in line with Positive Action principles under the Equality Act.
 Further, values-based practice, as depicted within the NHS Constitution, is embedded in every aspect of delivery of the programme - from selection and all stages of recruitment, through academic, clinical and research practice.
-The active commitment to its core values is fundamental to the ethos of the Salomons programme.
+The active commitment to its core values is fundamental to the ethos of the Salomons Programme.

-In the summer of 2017, the Centre is moving to fully re-furbished premises in the centre of Tunbridge Wells, very close to the shops, cafes and other amenities of this historic Kent town.
-There are excellent transport links, the Centre being close to both bus services and the mainline train station.
+The doctoral Programme sits within the Salomons Institute for Applied Psychology.
+The Institute moved in 2017 to fully re-furbished premises in the centre of Tunbridge Wells, very close to the shops, cafes, and other amenities of this historic Kent town.
+There are excellent transport links, the Institute being close to both bus services and the mainline train station.
 There are frequent fast trains to London with a journey time of less than one hour.

-The programme in Clinical Psychology has one Programme Director who shares responsibility for the management of the Programme with a senior management team consisting of two joint Clinical Directors, the Academic Director, the Research Director and Partnerships Director.
-In addition the staff team comprises seven Clinical and Academic Tutors, three Research Lecturers and one Service User and Carer Co-ordinator.
-The programme is also supported by several Trust Training Co-ordinators based in the NHS Trusts within our catchment, who further the development of placements and supervisors.
+The Programme in Clinical Psychology has one Programme Director who shares responsibility for the management of the Programme with a senior management team consisting of a Clinical Director, an Academic Director, a Research Director, a Partnerships Director, and an Admissions Director.
+In addition, the staff team comprises Clinical and Academic Tutors, Research Tutors and a Service User and Carer Co-ordinator.
 We have outstanding administrative support and library facilities.
 Trainees are represented and involved at all levels in the organisation of the Programme, including the selection of trainees.

-The Programme forms part of the regional community of clinical psychologists and all contributors to the Programme (ie trainees, supervisors, tutors and service users) are involved in its organisation and management.
+The Programme forms part of the regional community of clinical psychologists and all contributors to the Programme (i.e. trainees, supervisors, tutors and service users and carers) are involved in its organisation and management.
 The Programme is sited in the South Thames region and covers a large and diverse geographical and cultural area, comprising South London, the whole of Kent and East Sussex.
 Clinical placements are arranged throughout this entire area.
-On rare occasions placements may be arranged outside of this area.
-It is essential that those who accept places on the programme are aware that their training is likely to involve extensive travel to placements, and whilst on placement, as many involve community based work.
-Additionally, subject to reasonable adjustments in respect of any disability, trainees must possess a valid driving licence and be able to drive and have the unrestricted use of a car or motorcycle for work, at all times.
+It is essential that those who accept places on the Programme are aware that their training is likely to involve extensive travel to placements, and whilst on placement, as many involve community-based work (many placements require a car-driver).

 Trainees on the Programme can choose from a wide variety of urban and rural locations in which to live, including London, Brighton, Hastings, and the towns and countryside of Kent and East Sussex.
 Many trainees travel regularly from Brighton and London (about 1 hour) and car shares are common.

 A 1st class or 2:1 psychology degree is essential for applicants who have an undergraduate degree only.
 If applicants have an undergraduate degree in another subject, the class of degree attained must be 2:1 or 1st.
-Additionally, these applicants must have completed an accredited conversion qualification in psychology.
-The conversion qualification must also be equivalent to a 2:1 or 1st class.
+Additionally, these applicants must have completed an accredited conversion qualification in psychology to Masters level.
+The conversion Masters must also achieve an average of 60% or above.

 Applicants who hold a conversion qualification are required to send transcripts for their UNDERGRADUATE degree directly to Sophie Pattemore, the Selection Administrator at Salomons.
-(If you are applying through the Clearing House, transcripts for GBC-accredited undergraduate degrees and conversion courses and for international qualifications at a similar level, should be provided to the Clearing House with your application).
+If this transcript is not in English please also provide an official translation.
+(Transcripts for GBC-accredited undergraduate degrees and conversion courses and for international qualifications at a similar level, should be provided to the Clearing House with your application).
 An absence of a transcript will result in an applicant not being considered as there will be no means to verify the minimum requirements stipulated.

 Applicants with a 2:2 psychology undergraduate degree will be considered if they hold a completed relevant Masters level qualification with an average achievement at 65% or above, or a completed clinically relevant PhD.
-These applicants (except those holding a PhD) are required to send a transcript of their Masters degree directly to Sophie Pattemore the Selection Administrator at Salomons.
+These applicants (except those holding a PhD) are required to send a transcript of their Masters degree directly to Sophie Pattemore, the Selection Administrator at Salomons.
+(If this transcript is not in English please also provide an official translation.)
 Failure to provide this transcript will mean that your application cannot be considered.

 The Programme does not allow applicants to enrol onto the Salomons doctorate if they are currently enrolled on any other degree.
 Please follow the link for general guidance, and contact Salomons directly if there is a need to discuss.

-Although many applicants will gain relevant clinical experience through familiar routes such as Assistant or Research Psychologist posts, many other pathways are relevant to gaining such experience, and are valued equally highly by the Programme.
-These may include, for example, work experience gained within social services, IAPT services, healthcare assistant/support worker roles in the NHS, private or voluntary sector.
-All such employment needs to be directly related to the practical application of psychological principles acquired in either a paid or unpaid capacity.
+Although many applicants may gain relevant clinical experience through familiar routes such as Assistant or Research Psychologist posts, many other pathways are relevant to gaining such experience, and are valued equally highly by the Programme.
+These may include, for example, work experience gained within social services, IAPT services, healthcare assistant/support worker roles in the NHS, private or voluntary sector and in service user and carer organisations.
+All such employment needs to be directly related to the practical application of psychological principles, acquired in either a paid or unpaid capacity.

 It is not necessary for applicants to have gained extensive clinical experience in many different settings or with a wide range of clients prior to applying.
-Rather, we are looking for individuals who can make the most out of what they have experienced by:
+Rather, we look for individuals who can make the most out of what they have experienced by:

-Personal and professional experience relevant to working with vulnerable, marginalised and undervalued people is strongly valued, as is the ability to be able to reflect on this experience and develop accordingly.
+Personal and professional experience relevant to working with vulnerable, marginalised and undervalued people is strongly valued.

-For NHS-funded places we can only consider applicants who meet "home (UK/EU)" fees status, and who have the right to work in the UK.
+For NHS-funded places we can only consider applicants who meet "home" fees status and who have the right to work in the UK.
 Additionally, NHS-funded places are only available to applicants who intend to work in NHS-funded services upon completion of training.

 All applicants for whom English is not their first language and their university qualifications were not taught or examined in the English language, must send evidence of their English language proficiency with their application.
-Salomons accepts the English language test score requirements given on the Clearing House website.
+Salomons requires an overall IELTS score of at least 7.5 with no element below 7.5.
 Failure to provide this evidence will mean that your application cannot be considered.